LarsThe18Th/MSX_Copyprotection/Erfenis/Erfenis.md

 ## The copy protection check

-The loader uses the TMS279X disk controller's "Load Track" command to read track 79 completely into memory.
+The loader uses the TMS279X disk controller's "Load Track" command to read track 79 completely into memory,
-This includes headers, data, CRC and GAP information. (about 2304 bytes)
+this includes headers, data, CRC and GAP information. (about 2304 bytes)
 (Due to variations in rotation speed, it is possible that not all gap bytes are read on every attempt.)

 The loader then counts the number of occurrences of the value 0xF7 in the loaded data.